-Hemming a dress is the final touch needed to complete the skirt and any other parts of the dress needing a distinct finished edge.
+Hemming a dress is the final touch needed to complete the skirt and gives a distinct finished edge.
 The word hem, dating back in history means to give something a border, to hold in, fold or tidy up.
 Nowadays, with modern sewing technology, a hem is responsible for finishing off part of a garment with a neat border or turned up edge.
-If you are making a dress, the skirt is finished with a hem.
+If you are making a dress, the last part of the project is sewing the skirt with a hem.

 Hemming a Dress - Basic Hem Technique

 The hem is usually the finishing stage of the dress.
 Let the dress hang overnight to allow any stretch or fullness to drop before trimming and sewing the hem.